henry4k/apoapsis-base-game/README.md

 Apoapsis Base Game Package
 ==========================

-A package for a game called [Apoapsis](https://github.com/henry4k/apoapsis).
+A package for an engine called [Konstrukt](https://github.com/henry4k/konstrukt).

 This package contains assets and scripts, which provide the basic game content.